adobe/butler/README.md

 If you want to run the acceptance testing, just run `make test-accept`.

 ## Health Checks
 butler provides DCOS health checks by exposing an http service with a /health-check endpoint.
-It exposes various configuration, and realtime information in JSON format regarding the butler process.
+It exposes various configuration, and real time information in JSON format regarding the butler process.
 ```
 [12:54]pts/11:13(stegen@woden):[~]% http get localhost:8080/health-check
 HTTP/1.1 200 OK